wpexpertsio/Post-SMTP/readme.txt

 **Advanced Email Delivery and Logs Extension**
 With the [Advanced Email Delivery and Logs Extension](https://postmansmtp.com/extensions/advanced-email-delivery/), boost your email efficiency and improve deliverability.
 Also, implement effective email quota management and streamlined log storage for optimal email communication.
-= Post SMTP Membership Plans =
+= Post SMTP PRO =
-[Post SMTP membership plans](https://postmansmtp.com/membership-plan/) offer access to all pro extensions along with other benefits including 1-year extension updates and support, Email Reporting, Logging, and Tracking, all other SMTP Services and a 30-day money-back guarantee.
+[Post SMTP PRO Bundle](https://postmansmtp.com/pricing/?utm_source=wp_org&utm_medium=readme) offer access to all pro extensions along with other benefits including 1-year extension updates and support, Email Reporting, Logging, and Tracking, all other SMTP Services and a 30-day money-back guarantee.

 = API (HTTPS) Email Support for different SMTPs =
 * **Gmail API for sending Gmail and Google Apps email** (requires a [Google](https://accounts.google.com/signup) account)